MotiejusL/calculator-js/README.md

 ## Calculator
 A simple calculator created with javascript that lets you to get the result from a full sequence of calculations.
+Eslint was used to make the code more consistent and readable.